 New skills and developmental leaps:

-Big surges of development, physical and mental, will mess with your child's sleep.
-This is more noticeable around 8 months (the 8 month regression) where your baby suddenly has a spurt of development and their naps and night sleep take a hit.
-This is usually because, at this age, your baby will be sitting, learning to crawl, possibly pulling to stand.
+Big surges of development, physical and mental, will mess with your child's sleep throughout the first 2 years of their life.
+This is more noticeable around 8 months (read more about sleep regressions here) where your baby suddenly has a spurt of physical development and their naps and night sleep take a hit.
+At this age, your baby will be learning a whole lot of new skills: they'll be sitting, learning to crawl, possibly pulling to stand.
 Their brain is running at a million miles an hour and their sleep suffers as a result.
 It happens again around 12 months when your little one learns to walk and it will occur on and off whenever a new skill is being mastered - running, talking, climbing, socialising.
 These "regressions", thankfully, are temporary and should only last a few days to a week.
-The key is to keep doing what you're doing during this time and let your baby work through the changes.
-It is during sleep hiccups like this that many parents revert to rocking or patting their babies back to sleep and end up reintroducing sleep habits that will be harder to break now that their baby is older!
+The key is to keep doing what you're doing during this time, stick to the routine in other words, and let your baby work through the changes.
+It is during sleep hiccups like this that many parents revert to rocking or patting their babies back to sleep and end up reintroducing sleep habits that will be harder to break now that their baby is older.

 If you'd like a hand getting your little one's sleep on track, click here to find out how you can instantly download age-appropriate solutions!